• Prospective multicenter Observational study on Transfusion practice in vv-ECMO Patients: The PROTECMO Study

 Recently, in the EOLIA trial, which enrolled patients from 2011 to 2017, the Hb level was set per protocol between 8 and 10 g/dl (with a planned possible increase in the case of persistent hypoxemia), far from the level recommended in the CESAR trial (protocolized between 12 and 14 g/dl), which included patients ten years before.

-PROTECMO will highlight what blood products out ECMO patients receive, how and when they are administered in the current evolving equipment scenario for ECMO.
+PROTECMO aimed to highlight what blood products out ECMO patients receive, how and when they are administered in the current evolving equipment scenario for ECMO.

 The principal aim is to describe current effective blood product usage, during VV-ECMO.
 The secondary aim is to describe in a large cohort of ECMO patients the current anticoagulation strategy and bleeding episodes occurrence.